– Develop your creative, technical and entrepreneurial talents

-The Diploma of Creative Enterprise addresses a growing need for businesses and business people to tackle problem-solving in a creative manner, utilising a collaborative approach to workplace culture and a more humanistic style.
+– Skills based on problem-solving techniques in a creative manner, utilising a collaborative approach to workplace suture and a more humanistic style

 View an overview of all 8 units here.